 Estimating costs of transport – We define the cost of transport (COT) as the amount of oxygen consumed per tissue volume per distance traveled by the colony.
 To estimate the COT, we divided the swimming-specific respiration rates by the mean swimming speed for each species measured from the stereo and 2D video data.
 Since the specimens used for speed measurements in the videos and those used in the respirometry experiments had different zooid sizes, we used the mean zooid-lengths per second speeds from the video measurements and then multiplied them by the actual zooid lengths of the respirometry specimens to estimate their absolute (mm/s) speeds.
 Pulsation rate estimates were taken from species averages from the video specimens.
 We also calculated the size-specific COT by transforming the swimming distances into zooid lengths measured from the respirometry specimens.

 Statistical Analyses – All data wrangling and statistics were carried out in R 3.6.3 (R Core Team 2021).
 To test for differences between architectures, we used ANOVAs with Tukey’s post-hoc pairwise contrasts, reporting the difference magnitude and the adjusted p-value in supplementary tables S2A and S2B.
-To test the relationships between pairs of continuous variables, we used linear models (as well as exponential models when comparing swimming speed to COT) and evaluated the significance of the slope parameter when compared against a flat slope (one-tailed t-test).
+To test the relationships between pairs of continuous variables across architectures (e.g. swimming speed vs. number of zooids), we used linear regressions.
+We evaluated the significance of the slope parameter when compared against a flat slope (one-tailed t-test) to test whether changes in the independent variable (e.g. number of zooids) were associated with changes in the dependent variable (e.g. swimming speed).
+Owing to the patchiness of some species despite 80+ hours spent underwater (Table S1), we used replicate measurements (n) from each specimen (N) in swimming speed ANOVAs and regressions.
+We used an exponential regression to test the relationship between speed and COT.
+Specimen means (N) were used for all COT comparisons and regressions.
+Individual measurements (n) were used up to determine oxygen consumption rates.
 To evaluate the relative contribution of zooid size, pulsation rate, zooid number, and architecture type on swimming speed, we fitted a generalized linear model and evaluated the significance and proportion of variance explained by each factor using their partial R2.

 Results

 Salp colony swimming speeds, pulsation rates, and respiration rates varied within and across species and colony architectures.
-Speeds measured with 2D methods were slightly slower than those measured with 3D methods within the species in which they overlapped.
-This is to be expected since 2D methods cannot account for the z (depth) component of the speed vector.
-When considering speed in terms of mm/s, we found no relationship between pulsation rate (effort) and absolute speed (Speed mm/s ~~ Pulsation rate, adjusted R2 = 0.003, p = 0.68, Fig. S1A), but a significant positive relationship with zooid-size corrected speed (Speed szooids/s ~~ Pulsation rate, adjusted R2 = 0.18, p < 0.0001, Fig. S1B).
-Moreover, zooid length was positively correlated with speed, whether it is expressed as mm/s (Speed mm/s ~~ Zooid length, adjusted R2 = 0.06, p < 0.0001, Fig. S1C) or mm/pulse (Speed mm/pulse ~~ Zooid length, adjusted R2 = 0.42, p < 0.0001, Fig. S1D).
+When considering speed in terms of mm/s, we found a relationship between pulsation rate (effort) and absolute speed (n = 947, N = 111, 18 species, Speed mm/s = 0.41*Pulsation rate + 52.14, p < 0.0001, Fig. S1A), as well as with zooid-size corrected swimming speed (n = 848, N = 100, 18 species, Speed zooid lengths/s = 0.96*Pulsation rate + 1.73, adjusted R2 = 0.18, p < 0.0001, Fig. S1B).
 Normalized swimming speeds (zooid lengths per pulse) allow for a more direct comparison of swimming speed across colonial architectures.